influxdata/docs.influxdata.com-ARCHIVE/content/platform/troubleshooting/oom-loops.md

 If using Linux machine, the `top` command streams the resource usage for running processes.
 Most distributions of `top` include a `-o` option that sorts the output by a given key.
-Using this, you can sort running process by their memory consumption.
+By logging into the machine affected by the OOM loop and using this command, you can see all the running process sorted by their memory usage.

 ```
 $ top -o %MEM